wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 <a target="_blank" href="https://learn.cantrill.io/courses/1723753/lectures/39153001">VIDEO</a>:
 The Dynamic Host Configuration Protocol is used for auto-configuration of network resources.

+When a VPC is created, AWS automatically create a set of DHCP options and associates them with the VPC.
+The options include configuration parameters, including the domain name, domain name server, and the netbios-node-type.
+Configure your own DHCP options set for your VPC.
+   * IP address, Subnet Mask, Default Gateway
+   * DNS servers & AmazonProvidedDNS or Custom DNS domain
+   * NTP services, NetBios Name servers & Node type
+   <br /><br />

+DHCP Option Sets for each AZ are immutable.

+Associating a new option set is immediate, but changes require a DHCP Renew (which takes time).

 A DHCP server is setup to listen for L2 broadcasts to get info from the DHCP server.

+* VPC Router (Subnet+1)
+* R53 Resolver (Subnet+2)

 ## Transit Gateway